engagepy/beginner_python_playground/README.md

 6. Each file when executed via method in step 5, relays the output on the terminal itself, so look out for that and play along.
 You'll find useful tax and partner share calculators, few nostalgic games and other fun experiments.
 Each line I've understood, written and enjoyed, in that order.

 7. Some files may require access tokens and other parameters that are API/system specific.
-So look out for those and feel free to ask for help @ https://www.zorawarpurohit.com
+So look out for those and feel free to ask for help @ `mailzora@pm.me`

-> Most importantly, if you undertake even a few of these steps then you have the calling to code.
-It is a bug to eliminate bugs, no way to learn bests; diving right in!
+> Most importantly, if you undertook even a few of these steps then you have the calling to code.
+Nothing beats diving right in, it is how we learn.

-> Since this is my first repo, I hope to keep a connect with it.
-So I am leaving my future goals below.
+> Since this is my first repo, I hope to keep a connect with it, am also leaving my future goals below which hopefully I've achieved by the time you're reading these.
+If they're all checked means I've continued learning and you can too.

-I'll update and mark them as I progress.
+> I'll update and mark them as I progress.
 That way if you get past learning and understanding all the code in this repository, you have a roadmap to follow further.
-What truly set me on this path of learning is nudges from my cousin Sid and Codecademy.
+What truly set me on this path were lesson on `Codecademy` -> https://www.codecademy.com/catalog/language/python
-If you find the bug in you: https://www.codecademy.com/catalog/language/python , I'll keep Sid out of this for now ;)

 - [x] Finish Python Beginners Course
 - [x] Learn Terminal and Github